CS231n • Convolutional Neural Networks

 -

-The formula for calculating the output size of a convolution is:
+The general formula for computing the output size is:

 Example: \(7 \times 7\) Image with \(3 \times 3\) Filter